macaba/rp2040-vscode-windows-project-template/README.md

 ## To use

 - Checkout or download
-- Run `build.bat`
+- For CLI build, run `build.bat`

-(Note 1: You may need to change the path to `vcvarsall.bat` within `Build.bat`.)

-(Note 2: Everytime you copy this template and/or change the project name within `CMakeLists.txt`, run `Build.bat`.)

-(Note 3: Once `Build.bat` has run once, VS Code will automatically do builds from there on when debugging.)
-- Open the project folder within VS Code as usual.
+- For VS Code build, select the `[Pico]` build kit and click Build
-- Press "F5" to start debugging using the "Pico Debug" profile.
+- For VS Code debugging, press "F5" to start debugging using the "Pico Debug" profile

 ## Credit